Sajidur78/NootLangPlusPlus/README.md

 ## Features

 ### Commands
-NootLang++ is based on NootLang, and as such, is extremely readable and very simple.
+YeetLang++ is based on YeetLang, and as such, is extremely readable and very simple.
 If you don't get it, you're basically just an idiot.

 ```lua
 yeeT	-- Increments the data pointer